Hannah414/Using-C-On-A-Mac/README.md

 We will be using Visual Studio Code, you can download VScode [here.](https://code.visualstudio.com/download)

-Once you have finished downloading and installing VScode onto your computer open the application and click on *extensions* located in the lefthand bar.
+Once you have finished downloading and installing VScode onto your computeropen the application and click on *extensions* located in the lefthand bar.
 The symbol for it is 4 squares.

 Once the *extensions* screen has popped out, use the search bar at the top of newly opened screen and enter *C*.